At the end of the last episode we learned a little about a secret women’s group that Sarah was a part of.

 We see some past footage of Nippy and hear recorded conversation where Nippy talks about how much he wants to bring some good into the world.
 We hear Nancy tell him he is the most principled person she has ever met.
 “I know,” Nippy replies.
 It’s kind of funny.

 We cut back to present day Nippy and he says bluntly, “I was the jackass.”
 Which makes me like him.
 He then says that once you have accepted that you have fucked up, you fix it.

 The date really shows you how fast shit went down.
 It was the end of January 2017 when Sarah first heard of DOS.

 Present day and Sarah goes to the airport to pick up Mark.
-They go to the Vancouver ESP center and Mark films her (with a cellphone it looks like) while she tells a couple of staffers in a hurried voice about the kind of shit that has been going down.
+They go to the Vancouver ESP center and Mark films her (with a cellphone it looks like) while she tells a couple of staffers in a hurried almost frantic voice about the kind of shit that has been going down.
 She is leaving Nxivm and she advises them to not enroll anyone else into the program.
 “It is illegal, unethical and immoral,” she says.
 The staffers say they understand, but one woman looks too stunned to fully process everything she’s hearing.
 Eh, you can’t really blame her.
 Sarah grabs some files from the office and the stunned woman looks like she is near tears.
 No snark, I feel bad for her.
+[ETA: Turns out this woman remains a Keith loyalist as of 2023.]
 Sarah tells them about the collateral and says she doesn’t give a shit if everyone sees it.

 Back at Sarah and Nippy’s condo, she and Mark talk.
 Both of them are near tears and Mark feels like everything is his fault, “because all these people came in through us, you know?”
 Sarah’s like, we brought them in, we’re gonna get them out.